 The men from ‘Press’ were gawking from one face to another.

 “Of course, they issued me a letter!
 They thanked me for my interest in their company and at the same time expressed regrets for not being able to select me because I had cleared a semester with just Pass grades.
 They said it is against the Corporate Policy of the company to hire low-ranked candidates.”
-I tried to pour out the accumulated angst of 18 months in those few words.
+I tried to pour out the accumulated angst of many months in those few words.

 “Do you have the letter with you?”
 The Director was duly incredulous.